 Property and living arrangements are often a major aspect of divorce negotiations, and these kinds of decisions should be given serious consideration to ensure that each member of the relationship is able to support themselves, and any children involved.
 Take a collaborative approach if possible, and never enter into any agreements without the professional guidance of an experienced solicitor.

 For more information on property law, divorce and separation, and the various collaborative options available, get in touch with our friendly solicitors at Frances Lindsay & Co.
 It’s our job to take the weight off your shoulders and find the right solution for your circumstances.
-Book a free 45-minute family law appointment to discuss your needs and situation by visiting www.franceslindsay.co.uk or calling us on 01628 634667.capital gains tax, property, separation
+Book a free 45-minute family law appointment to discuss your needs and situation by visiting www.franceslindsay.co.uk or calling us on 01628 634667.Tags: capital gains tax, property, separation